paul-duvall/100-days-of-code/log-r3.md

 #### Review / Learn:
 * Solved two challenges on Hackerrank, Plus Minus and Staircase
+* Listened to a podcast interview about a developer who started [as a writer](https://freecodecamp.libsyn.com/ep-57-adam-hollett-from-writer-to-developer)
+* Listened to a podcast interview with a developer who started [as a lawyer](https://secondcareerdevs.com/episodes/sonia-gupta)

 #### Project:
 * Finished styling menu items on cafe project